Backpacking In California's Golden Trout Wilderness

 In the high lakes, a spinning rig works better for me than a fly rod.

 Long casts with light line are needed to reach the fish.
-For other sites that

 These tiny flowers grow in the bare sand of Ramshaw and Tempelton Meadews.